colibri-social/colibri.social/src/data/documents/about.md

 ## I like what I'm reading.
 Can I help out?

 Yes, please!
 Both of the pieces of Software we've made, the [App View](https://github.com/colibri-social/appview) and [Website & App](https://github.com/colibri-social/colibri.social) are open source.
-We encourage contributions by the community, be it for new features, small fixes or adjustments,or even large additions to the system.
+We encourage contributions by the community, be it for new features, small fixes or adjustments, or even large additions to the system.